 Of course, there are other important variables you need to consider.
 And, opening an Isle of Man bank account isn’t available to everyone.
-But if you have the right information, contacts, and know which banks to approach, opening offshore bank accounts here 100% remotely is entirely possible.
+But if you have the right information, contacts, and know which financial institutions to approach, opening offshore bank accounts here 100% remotely is entirely possible.

-When it comes to non-resident and expat banking, Jersey is often seen as a halfway point between the Isle of Man and Guernsey — at least when it comes to deposit requirements.
+When it comes to non-resident and expat banking, Jersey is often seen as a halfway point between the Isle of Man and Guernsey — at least when it comes to depositing requirements.

 If you can muster a £25,000 GBP deposit, Jersey could be worth considering.
 If you plan on depositing less, you may want to consider the Isle of Man instead.